 What is an Interest Only Loan?

-An interest only loan is just what it sounds like.
-It is a commercial mortgage whose monthly payment consists of only the interest charged by the lender.
-This is different from a traditional amortizing loan whose payments consist of both principal and interest.
+An interest only loan is a commercial mortgage whose monthly payment consists of only the interest charged by the lender.
+Interest only loans are different from a traditional amortizing loan, whose payments consist of both principal and interest.